ninhja/ems-in-vr/README.md

 3. Adhesiveness and size of the electrodes you use
 4. The individual's skin (sweat increases conductivity, dry skin decreases conductivity, and hair can sometimes interfere with the signal)

+I think one aspect of EMS that's unavoidable (but perhaps I am wrong?) is that the user will feel some muscle fatigue after using EMS.
+This is especially true if using EMS for longer periods of time, or if the EMS is not properly calibrated (i.e. bad electrode placement, electrodes that lost their stickiness, etc).
+For that reason, it's important to properly calibrate the signal to avoid discomfort/muscle fatigue as much as possible.

 ### Placing electrodes
 Here are some tips I learned for electrode placement:
 1. It’s generally safer to put the electrodes on the right side of the body because it’s further away from the heart.